-The methods discussed by far, for example the damped Jacobi and Gauss-Seidel methods, are mostly local relaxation methods.
-The name "local relaxation" comes from the fact that these methods just correct the residual vector locally, one variable at a time; see Example 2.20.
-Although these methods are not very efficient as a solver by themselves, they are key ingredients of modern multilevel iterative methods.
-These methods can be applied to reduce high-frequency error components; see §1.3.
-Other methods like the SOR method and incomplete factorizations have similar effects too.
-In this section, we analyze their smoothing effect using different approaches.
+The stationary linear iterative methods that have been discussed thus far, such as the damped Jacobi and Gauss-Seidel methods, are primarily referred to as "local relaxation" methods.
+This terminology reflects the fact that these techniques correct the residual vector locally, usually one variable at a time, as demonstrated in Example 2.18.
+Although these methods are not particularly efficient as standalone solvers now, they are critical components of modern multilevel iterative methods, which can be applied to greatly reduce high-frequency error components (see $\S1.3$ ).
+Other methods, such as the SOR method and incomplete factorizations, have similar effects.
+In this section, we will analyze the smoothing effects of these methods using different approaches.

-A numerical example
+3.3.1 A numerical example

-The damped Jacobi and Gauss-Seidel methods are often called local relaxations and such relaxation procedures are effective to the error components that are local in nature.
-Therefore, it is not surprising that both the damped Jacobi and the Gauss-Seidel methods can damp out non-smooth components more easily.
-These methods are inefficient for relatively smoother components in the error since they are more globally related.
+The damped Jacobi and Gauss-Seidel methods are frequently referred to as "local relaxations," as they are particularly useful for addressing error components that are localized in nature.
+Consequently, it is not unexpected that both of these methods can effectively damp out non-smooth components.
+However, given that relatively smoother error components tend to be more globally related, both methods are comparatively inefficient at addressing them.

-We have observed that the basic stationary linear iterative schemes converge rather fast in the very beginning but then slows down after a few step; see Figure 1.4 for the convergence behavior of the damped Jacobi method.
-Moreover, these methods not only converges fast in the first few steps, but also smooth out the error function very quickly.
-In other words, the error becomes a much smoother function after a few iterations.
-This property of the iterative scheme is naturally called smoothing property and any iterative scheme possessing such smoothing property is called a smoother.
+It has been observed that basic stationary linear iterative schemes tend to converge quickly in the initial stages, followed by a slowdown after a few steps (see Figure 1.4 for the convergence behavior of the damped Jacobi method).
+It is noteworthy that these methods not only converge rapidly in the first few steps, but also exhibit the ability to smooth out the error function rather swiftly.
+In other words, the error function becomes a much smoother function after only a few iterations.
+This property of an iterative scheme is known as the "smoothing property," and any iterative scheme possessing this trait is referred to as a "smoother."